ILIAS-eLearning/ILIAS/docs/development/security.md

 team, the ILIAS Security Group.

 This document is not a guideline on how to set up and operate an ILIAS installation securely.
-Such instructions can be found in the document /docs/configuration/secure.md
+Such instructions can be found in [docs/configuration/secure.md](../configuration/secure.md).

 [//]: # (END about)